Barry Morse: Later stage work

 Morse performed on Broadway in Hide and Seek, Salad Days, and the lead of Frederick Rolfe in Hadrian the Seventh, which he also played in Australia, co-featuring with Frank Thring.
 He directed the Broadway debut of Staircase featuring Eli Wallach and Milo O'Shea, a depiction of gay male life.
 He also featured in the U.S. national tour of Harold Pinter's The Caretaker as Davies.
+In 1958, Morse directed and performed in the Crest Theatre production of Visit to a Small Planet and later that year directed the Crest production of Salad Days.

 He first presented a version of his one-man show Merely Players in 1959, which explored the experiences of actors through history, with the definitive version of the show debuting in 1984 for a Canadian national tour.

 Morse served as artistic director of the Shaw Festival of Canada for the 1966 season and as an adjunct professor at Yale Drama School in 1968.

 In 1995, he premiered the Elizabeth Sharland play The Private Life of George Bernard Shaw in Toronto, also featuring Shirley Knight.
 The play featured Morse in the role of Shaw, with 10 actresses portraying the various women in Shaw's life.
 Morse later performed the play in 1997 at the British Theatre Museum in London.

 With his son Hayward Morse, he featured in the 2004 North American debut of Bernard and Bosie: A Most Unlikely Friendship by Anthony Wynn, performed at the University of Florida, Sarasota.
 This two-act stage drama is based on the correspondence between playwright George Bernard Shaw, played by Morse, and Lord Alfred 'Bosie' Douglas (Oscar Wilde's intimate friend), played by Hayward.